Thetruekingofwaffles/Input-macro/README.md

 I hated typing stdin everytime because other languages(like c++ and python) had more concise syntax.
 I've been learning python recently and I decided I was going to make a macro that shortened the syntax and combined print for added convience.

+The inpuut macro always returns a string, but you can parse it into other datatypes, for example int.

 Example (Just copied what was in main.rs):